 - For a web application developed as a web archive (WAR) file, as an enterprise application archive (EAR) file, or as an enterprise bundle archive (EBA) file containing web application bundle (WAB) files and running in a Liberty JVM server, invoke the application from the client browser by using a URL.
-For more information about invoking business logic components of Java EE applications, see ["Preparing Java applications in a Liberty JVM server to be called by a CICS program"](#) on page 123. - For OSGi bundles that are deployed in an OSGi JVM server, follow these steps: - Determine the symbolic name of the active OSGi service that you want to use in the OSGi framework.

-Click Operations > Java > OSGi Services in CICS Explorer to list the OSGi services that are active.

-b) Create a PROGRAM resource to represent the OSGi service to other CICS applications:

-- In the JVM attribute, specify YES to indicate that the program is a Java program. - In the JVMCLASS attribute, specify the symbolic name of the OSGi service.
-This value is case sensitive. - In the JVMSERVER attribute, specify the name of the JVMSERVER resource in which the OSGi service is running.

-c) You can call the Java application in either of two ways:

-- Use a 3270 or EXEC CICS START request that specifies a transaction identifier.
-Create a TRANSACTION resource that defines the PROGRAM resource for the OSGi service. - Use an EXEC CICS LINK request, an ECI call, or an EXCI call.
-Name the PROGRAM resource for the OSGi service when coding the request.

-- For Axis2 or SAML function, see [Configuring a JVM server for Axis2](#) and [Configuring CICS for SAML](#).
+For more information about invoking business logic components of Java EE applications, see ["Preparing a Java EE application to be called by a CICS program" on page 76](#). - For OSGi bundles that are deployed in an OSGi JVM server, follow these steps: - Determine the symbolic name of the active OSGi service that you want to use in the OSGi framework.
+Click Operations > Java > OSGi Services in CICS Explorer to list the OSGi services that are active. - Create a [PROGRAM](#) resource to represent the OSGi service to other CICS applications: - In the JVM attribute, specify YES to indicate that the program is a Java program. - In the JVMCLASS attribute, specify the symbolic name of the OSGi service.
+This value is case sensitive. - In the JVMSERVER attribute, specify the name of the JVMSERVER resource in which the OSGi service is running. - You can call the Java application in either of two ways: - Use a 3270 or EXEC CICS START request that specifies a transaction identifier.
+Create a [TRANSACTION](#) resource that defines the PROGRAM resource for the OSGi service. - Use an EXEC CICS LINK request, an ECI call, or an EXCI call.
+Name the PROGRAM resource for the OSGi service when coding the request. - For Axis2 or SAML function, see [Configuring a JVM server for Axis2](#) and [Configuring CICS for SAML](#).